Hanabi-Live/hanabi-live/docs/VARIANTS.md

 * One of the suits is replaced with a brown suit.
 * No rank clues "touch" the brown suit.

+### Omni

+* One of the suits is replaced with an omni suit.
+* All color clues and all rank clues "touch" the omni suit.

 ### Dark Rainbow (Black + Rainbow)

 * One of the suits is replaced with a dark rainbow suit.